Rek Bell

 View...

-I spend my days documenting repairs on the boat, making recipes for grimgrains, as well as making small art projects, illustration and toys.
+I spend my days documenting repairs on the boat, making recipes for grimgrains, documenting worthwhile seafaring and communication skills with Rabbit Waves, as well as making small art projects, illustration and toys.
 I also take commissions.

 My partner devine & I lived in japan for two years(2012-2014), and after returning to Canada we decided to try and return there by sailboat.
 And so, from 2016 to 2020, we circumnavigated the Pacific Ocean by sail, passing through Mexico, French Polynesia, Cook Islands, Niue, Tonga, New Zealand, Fiji, The Marshall Islands and Japan.